alexwlchan/alexwlchan.net/src/_drafts/ten-braille-facts.md

     Formatting marks aren't required in printed English, because printing allows you to print the characters in different typefaces.
     Because a six-dot braille cell can only ever have 64 different patterns, it has to find other ways to represent formatting and emphasis.

-    Braille is a unique system in its own right -- it's not just another way to write English characters.
+    Braille is a unique system in its own right -- it's not just another a one-to-one mapping of English orthography.

     <figure>
       <img src="/images/2019/lift_buttons.jpg" alt="Buttons in a lift with printed numbers and braille inscriptions.">
       <figcaption>
-        Buttons in a lift: notice how the Braile for each button starts with <strong>⠼</strong> to tell you it's a number.
+        Buttons in a lift: notice how the braille for each button starts with <strong>⠼</strong> to tell you it's a number.
         Photograph by <a href="https://www.flickr.com/photos/paulhagon/3622729819/">Paul Hagon</a>, used under CC&nbsp;BY-NC.
       </figcaption>
     </figure>